 The Dvořák's tragic opera is familiar to all as a version of the story of The Little Mermaid.
 The story parallels Hans Christian Andersen's famous fairy tale, as well as reaching deep into Slavic mythology for its source material.
 Rusalka, a water nymph, can only embrace the man she loves in the form of a wave; She longs to be able to take him in her arms.
 Only by becoming mortal can she be real to her prince.
 The dark magic practiced upon her by the witch, Jezibaba, will come with a terrible risk: Damnation if the prince does not love her truly.
 The naive girl does not hesitate putting all her faith in the power of love and a human soul.

 Each bead and charm of the Rusalka Opera Bracelet represents a character or moment from the work.
-Some of the most important beads and charms are described below and you can see all of the symbolic descriptions on the spiral chart photo above or to the left.
-Also, a story chart explaining the symbolism of the beads and charms accompanies every bracelet.
-Click here to see the chart.
+Some of the most important beads and charms are described below and you can see all of the symbolic descriptions on the spiral chart in the photos or the story chart below.
+Also, a small version of the story chart accompanies every bracelet.

 - Rusalka, the doomed water nymph begins as an iridescent aqua faceted bead… When she becomes human, it is the same bead in a clear finish... when she is cursed as a will-o-the wisp bludička, she is the same shaped bead in a frosty ashen color.